kashi618/ZenZone/Project WriteUp.md

 ## Investigation
 ### Research
-I started by researching on current
+I started by researching on current existing designs, to see what ideas were already available, and to gain inspiration for my own.

+### Brainstorm
+I first started research on current and existing solutions to health and wellbeing, which met the requirements of the breif.
+I found a variety of ways in which people

 ### Feedback from Porential End-Users